January 21, 2022

-So what does bentonite look, feel, smell, and taste like?
-Let’s take a moment for a sensory experience.
-Bentonite is a superfine powder so soft it almost disappears between your fingers.
+Now let’s take a moment for a sensory experience.
+What does bentonite look, feel, smell, and taste like?
+Bentonite is a superfine powder so soft it almost dissolves between your fingers.
 It tastes slightly dusty, and when it gets wet, smells like the first drops of rain on dry earth or warm concrete.
 It changes color from pale blue or green when freshly exposed, to a grayish cream as it weathers.
 That’s the color of a quality, finely-aged bentonite.

 Redmond Clay is sodium montmorillonite (aka sodium bentonite) clay.
 It’s mined from an ancient Jurassic Period seabed located right here where we’re headquartered in Redmond, Utah.
-This rich deposit remained untouched for thousands of years until we started harvesting the clay in the 1950s.
+The winning combination of volcanic ash and a marine environment created this rich clay deposit which remained untouched for thousands of years until Redmond began harvesting it in the 1950s.

 Redmond clay is an extremely versatile resource we use to create natural soil, industrial, human, livestock, and equine products.
-The unique mineral deposit it's sourced from created a proprietary blend of highly effective clay known for its detoxifying properties, dozens of essential trace minerals, and natural ability to improve horse health and digestion.
-Learn more about our deposit and the internal benefits of Daily Gold for horses in the video below!
+The unique deposit it's sourced from created a proprietary and highly effective clay known for its detoxifying properties, dozens of essential trace minerals, and natural ability to improve horse health and digestion.
+Learn more about our deposit and the internal benefits of Redmond clay for horses in the video below!

-When clay is ingested on its own or in a supplement, it travels through the body looking for bad guys—toxins, chemicals, impurities, pathogens—to bind to.
-How, you ask?
+When clay is ingested, it travels through the body looking for bad guys—toxins, chemicals, impurities, pathogens—to bind to.
+How?
 Clay is like a magnet.
 It contains negative molecules, while most toxins and impurities have positive molecules.
-That means clay is constantly on the hunt for that other half (positively charged impurities or toxins) to bind to, to become charged.
+That means clay is constantly on the hunt for that other half—positively charged impurities or toxins—to bind to, to become charged.
 Once united, those molecules stay together, allowing impurities to be carried out of the body.
 Pretty smart!

 Bentonite clay is absolutely packed with micronutrients humans and animals need.
 That’s because its absorbing ability allows it to soak up and capture nutrients in the environment where it lies—like a seabed.
-For example, Redmond Daily Gold contains a huge spectrum of loose minerals for horses , including calcium, magnesium, salt, potassium—and so many more.
-Want to see the whole rainbow of 60+ trace minerals naturally occurring in Redmond clay?
-Check out our Daily Gold guaranteed mineral analysis.
+Redmond Daily Gold contains a huge spectrum of loose minerals for horses, including calcium, magnesium, salt and potassium.
+Check out our Daily Gold guaranteed mineral analysis to see the whole rainbow of 60+ trace minerals naturally occurring in Redmond clay.

-Many horses have experienced amazing health benefits when given bentonite externally or internally—including healing dreaded equine ulcers.
+Many horses experience incredible health benefits when given bentonite clay externally or internally—including healing dreaded horse ulcers.
 Here are some of the most documented benefits of bentonite.